 In this subsection we provide descriptive statistics for the sample companies and the model parameters.
 The objective is twofold: First, data on ESO grants in scarce.
-Providing data about practices of this common equity-base compensation form can be useful to policy makers.
+Providing data about practices of this common equity-based compensation form can be useful to policy makers.
 Second, there is a benefit from the description of the parameters that are being used to estimate the ESO value.

 Table 1 describes the industries of the sample companies according to the two-digit firm-level SIC codes.
 There is considerable heterogeneity in the firm industries in the sample.
-In addition, a major part of the firms comprising the dataset are new-economy firms related to computers, software, the internet, telecommunications or networking.16 These firms represent 69.23% of the firms and 73.83% of the exercise records in the sample.
+In addition, a major part of the firms comprising the dataset are new-economy firms related to computers, software, the internet, telecommunications or networking.
+12 These firms represent 69.23% of the firms and 73.83% of the exercise records in the sample.

-Table 1: Sample Firms De escription -
+Table 1: Sample Firms Description

-Industry Two-digit firm-level SIC Percentage (number of Percentage (number of
+Industry Two-digit firm-level SIC Percentage (number of firms) Percentage (number of employees)

-firms) employees)

 Food And Kindred Products 20 1.54% 0.16%

 Paper And Allied Products 26 1.54% 0.73%

 Printing, Publishing, And Allied Industries 27 1.54% 0.17%

 Chemicals And Allied Products 28 3.08% 0.39%

 Industrial And Commercial Machinery And Computer Equipment 35 16.92% 28.71%

-Electronic And Other Electrical Equipment And Components, 36 26.15% 38.48%
+Electronic And Other Electrical Equipment And Components, Except Computer Equipment 36 26.15% 38.48%

-Except Computer Equipment 50 20.13% 30.40%

-Measuring, Analyzing, And Controlling Instruments; Photographic, 38 7.69% 7.22%

-Medical And Optical Goods; Watches And Clocks 00 1.00 % 1.2270
+Measuring, Analyzing, And Controlling Instruments; Photographic, Medical And Optical Goods; Watches And Clocks 38 7.69% 7.22%

 Communications 48 7.69% 7.73%

 Wholesale Trade-durable Goods 50 1.54% 0.20%

 Depository Institutions 60 1.54% 2.09%

 Business Services 73 26.15% 6.64%

 Engineering, Accounting, Research, Management, And Related Services 87 4.62% 7.48%

 The summary statistics in Tables 2 and 3 present the original time to expiration of the options (in years) and on the remaining time to expiration of the options at the exercise date (in years), respectively.
 The remaining time until expiration of the option is used to estimate the value of the nondiversification measure δ on the exercise date and the original time to expiration of the option is used to value the option on the grant date.
 Table 2 presents a quite homogeneous picture: The average contractual option life ranges between eight to ten years, with some options grants for 16 years.
-Combined with the data of Table 3, it indicates that on average the ESOs in the sample are exercised when there are nearly two-thirds to half of the option term remaining.
+Combined with the data of Table 3, it indicates that on average the ESOs in the sample are exercised companies using 2-digit SIC codes.

+12 New economy firms defined as companies with primary SIC codes 3570, 3571, 3572, 3576, 3577, 3661, 3674, 4812, 4813, 5045, 5961, 7370, 7371, 7372 and 7373 (See Hall and Murphy 2003).
+As mentioned, we identify the when there are nearly two-thirds to half of the option term remaining.
 These findings are consistent with the findings of previous studies such as Huddart and Lang (1996) and Carpenter, Stanton and Wallace (2009).
 The sectors that deviate from this early exercise pattern are the food and kindred products and the paper and allied products (SIC codes 20 and 26, respectively).

-16 New economy firms defined as companies with primary SIC codes 3570, 3571, 3572, 3576, 3577, 3661, 3674, 4812, 4813, 5045, 5961, 7370, 7371, 7372 and 7373 (See Hall and Murphy 2003).
-As mentioned, we identify the companies using 2-digit SIC codes.